 So I set out to write a book that reconciled the two.
 A book I’m still working on.
-Then I met Laura and we started God’s Enough.
 Then God gave me some opportunities to mentor women silently struggling with eating disorders.

 It felt right.
 I didn’t have the weird feeling anymore.
 My life became part-time stay-at-home-spouse and part-time co-founder, mentor, writer, church volunteer, group exercise instructor, and piano teacher.

 Having my Registered Nurse license created tension and an unceasing dialogue in my mind especially during that first year after moving.
 “I could be making good money right now instead of writing.”
 Who’s going to care what I have to say?”
 “At least nursing is a great back up plan.”

 But this dialogue has exposed my root issues and true motives.
 Every time I went searching for a nursing job, ready to throw in the towel on writing and ministering, it was because I felt we needed more money.
 The enemy convinced me that I could easily solve all our problems with more money.
 Maybe we could move out of our apartment and live in a home or we could put more towards savings and retirement, I could build my resume for the future, we could have nicer things, etc.